douglask3/fireMIPbenchmarking/readme.md

 ###  Model Information
 <hr>

-**Model.RAW** lists information about the model outputs and how ethy should be processed.
+**Model.RAW** lists information about the model outputs and how they should be processed.
 Each model forms an item in a list, and each item has three entires:

 * *Directory name*, or <<NAME>> in model data section